How To Cook Prime Rib: 2 Easy Ways

 Is Prime Rib cooked fat side up?

-Most professional cooks will tell you to cook the prime rib roast with the fat side up, and thus, the bone side on the bottom.
+Most professional cooks will tell you to cook the prime rib roast with the fat side up and the bone side on the bottom.
 Let the meat sit outside the fridge long enough to get to room temperature before you put it in the oven or electric roaster.
-Depending on the thickness of the roast, it could take up to two hours or longer to get it to room temperature.
+Depending on the thickness of the roast, it could take up to two hours or longer to get to room temperature.

 What is the difference between a Prime Rib and a Ribeye Roast?